 Get info, and feel at home abroad!

-• Employer-specific work permits: Enable you to work for only one specific employer.
+• employer-specific work permits: Allow you to work for the employer listed on your permit.

-Work permits are issued to a variety of workers including temporary workers, business people, and permanent workers.
-You can apply for a work permit from outside Canada, within Canada, or at point of entry.
-The eligibility requirements for Canada will vary depending on where you apply from.
+Work permits are issued to a variety of workers including temporary workers, businesspeople, and permanent workers.
+You can apply from outside Canada, from within Canada, or sometimes at your point of entry.
+The eligibility requirements vary depending on where you apply from.

 You must also: